 Today, Osaka is one of Japan’s most populous cities.
 Indeed, it was a central location in early Japanese civilisation, as political power was originally consolidated in the Kansai region, comprising modern-day Osaka, Kyoto, Kobe and the surrounding area.
 Several of Japan’s early capitals were located in what is now Osaka City and Osaka Prefecture.
 Since that time, Osaka has continued to be among Japan’s largest and most important cities.
-It has grown and developed, playing key roles throughout Japanese history and finally becoming the centre of culture and commerce we can recognise today.
+It has grown and developed, playing key roles throughout Japanese history and finally becoming the centre of culture and commerce we can recognize today.
 Osaka has millions of residents, and many more people live in nearby Kyoto, Kobe and the towns and cities between.
 The goal of this essay is to look at the social history of these people, in order to paint a picture of how and why Osaka, its people and its institutions have come to be.
 With that in mind, the starting point will be a general overview of Osaka’s geography and historical development as a city, including some details about housing, population changes and natural disasters.
-From there, there will be further discussion of Osaka’s demographics, including minority groups and the issues they face; the religious history of Osaka and popular festivals; and the development of educational institutions including universities.
+From there, there will be further discussion of Osaka’s demographics, including minority groups and the issues they face; the religious history of Osaka and popular festivals; and the development of educational institutions including universities. history of Osaka

 Table of Contents